 The Writing Center is looking for a few great writers to tutor in the Writing Center next semester.
 You'll be part of a wonderful group of peer tutors, help your peers to become better writers, improve your own writing skills, and earn a professional/academic reference after two semesters of tutoring.
 Plus, you'll gain valuable multicultural teaching experience that looks great on your résumé or grad school application.

 Our tutors have gone on to graduate Binghamton University with honors and become Fulbright Scholars, gained admission to graduate programs at Columbia and NYU, and attend law school, to name a few accomplishments.

 Students from all disciplines—science, engineering, humanities, business, health, and the arts—are encouraged to apply.
 If you are at least in the second semester of your sophomore year, carry at least a 3.0 GPA, enjoy working with people, and would like to gain valuable teaching education and experience, contact the Writing Center or submit the tutoring application.
-E-mail Paul Shovlin or call 607-777-6729.
+E-mail Barrett Bowlin or call 607-777-6729.

 By the time you begin tutoring, you must be a junior or senior who's maintained a minimum 3.0 GPA.
 You must be a strong academic writer with a clear understanding of writing strategies and conventions.
 You must enjoy working with people, have a good sense of humor, and be friendly, flexible, and reliable.

 A Few Details

 New tutors enroll for 2.0 or 4.0 credit hours in WRIT 491, a two-part pass-fail practicum in college teaching.
 You may repeat the course once, for a total of two semesters of tutoring, again for either 2.0 or 4.0 credit hours, for a maximum of 8.0 credit hours.